ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-using-vagrant.rst

     APM: Frame: QUAD
     APM: PreArm: RC not calibrated

-The Copter Simulator is built by default, but you can instead build for the plane or rover using the ``-v`` option:
+The Copter Simulator is built in this example, but you can instead build for the plane or rover by changing the ``-v`` option:

 ::